Introduction to mindfulness for persistent pain

 How do you learn to be more mindful?

-Learning to be more mindful requires a little teaching and a lot of practice.
+Learning to be more mindful requires a little bit of teaching and a lot of practice.
 Many people find attending a course helps them to understand mindfulness more and start practising meditation regularly.
+So it can help you work out if this is something helpful for you if you haven’t meditated before.

 The following websites have online courses although there may be a charge.

-Or you could ask your local library for help finding courses in your area.
+Or you could ask in your local library for help to find courses in your area.

 Recommended mindfulness resources